 Now that you have an All-Star Team in place, it’s time to start hosting generative brainstorming conversations.
 Your goal is to compile your team’s ultimate wish list of LMS features, options, and member/staff experiences.

 Be sure to define your goals up-front, with buy-in from all of the key players.
 What are your education objectives?
 Business requirements?
 Engagement goals?
-Just as important is to identify how you will integrate, design, and layout your LMS.
-Having clearly defined goals and plans outlined will ensure that things stay on track throughout your review of vendors.
+Just as important is to identify and plan how you will integrate, design, and layout your LMS.
+Having clearly defined goals and implementation plans outlined will ensure that things stay on track throughout your review of vendors.

 Step Three: Content & Context Strategy